 What is Animal Science?

 The Animal and Veterinary Sciences program deals with a range of options from basic sciences through companion and zoo animal care to farm management.
 Although programs are highly individualized by students working with the advisors, there are four basic concentrations: Dairy Production, Equine Science, Zoos, Exotics and Companion Animal and Pre-Veterinary/Pre-Professional Science.

-Virtually unlimited internship opportunities coordinated by Fran Kinghorn and lab experience with our impressive research faculty.
+Virtually unlimited internship opportunities coordinated by our two internship coodinators and lab experience with our impressive research faculty.

 Curricular and extra-curricular activities to support career exploration and preparation.

 Faculty and staff who value research, teaching, and advising.
-Each student gets a faculty advisor to help them through the course selection process and to advise them in career oppertunities.
+Each student gets a faculty advisor to help them through the course selection process and to advise them in career opportunities.